Geometrization of N-Extended 1-Dimensional Supersymmetry Algebras: The Belyi Curve Associated to an Adinkra Chromotopology

 The monodromy over $\infty$ is given by

-$\beta^{-1}(\infty)$ consists of the centers of the $2$-cells, each of which has order $2$ ramification.
-From this we see that $\sigma_\infty$ will consist of $N2^{N-k-2}$ disjoint $2$-cycles.
-The transpositions will consist of $2$ of the edges of the same color that make up the $2$-color face (this uniquely determines the other $2$ edges bounding the face).
-We can think of this encoding the data of the map as follows.
-Consider a loop $\ell$ that goes clockwise around $\infty\in\bC\bP^1$ relative to the orientation of $\bC\bP^1$.
-We can choose it so that it is based at a point in $(0,1)$. $\ell$ lifts to $N2^{N-k-2}$ loops $\tilde{\ell}_i$ around the centers of the $2$-cells of $X_{N,k}$.
-As we saw earlier the ramification over $\infty$ is order $2$, so $\tilde{\ell}_i$ now passes through $2$ copies of the base point.
-If one base point is on an edge of color $C_l$ that bounds the $2$-cell containing $\tilde{\ell}_i$ then the other base point is on the other edge of color $C_l$ that bounds that $2$-cell. $\sigma_\infty$ encodes this information.
-We could also view it as listing the $2$ edges that are incoming to the $2$ white vertices that make up the face (or the $2$ edges that are outgoing from the $2$ black vertices in the face).
-Here incoming and outgoing is as we go along $\tilde{\ell}_i$ in the clockwise direction relative to the orientation inherited from $\bC\bP^1$ by $\beta$.
-We have chosen clockwise here so that the notion of incoming and outgoing matches the rainbow at the white vertices.
-If we instead went counter-clockwise, we would just need to exchange outgoing and incoming.
+Note that it is common to see $\sigma_\infty$ defined as $(\sigma_0\sigma_1)^{-1}$.
+This gives an equivalent description of the faces, as in \cite{Girondo:Text}.
+The element $\sigma_\infty$ is the product of $2^{N-k-2}N$ disjoint $2$-cycles, with each transposition consisting of two of the edges of the same color that make up a $2$-colored face.
+Note that these two edges uniquely determine the face.
+To see how $\sigma_\infty$ describes the monodromy, we consider a loop $\gamma$ that travels clockwise around $\infty\in\bP^1(\bC)$, relative to the orientation of $\bP^1(\bC)$ with base point lying on the edge $\Sigma_0$.
+By construction, the lift of $\gamma$ with initial point lying on the edge of color $C_i$ has terminal point lying on the edge of color $C_i$ that makes up the other edge in the $C_i/C_{i+1}$ $2$-colored face.
+This is exactly the data encoded in $\sigma_\infty$.

+We could also view $\sigma_\infty$ as listing the two edges that are incoming to the two white vertices that make up the face (or the two edges that are outgoing from the two black vertices in the face).
+Here, \emph{incoming} and \emph{outgoing} refer to movement along a lift of $\gamma$ in the clockwise direction relative to the orientation that $X$ inerhits from $\beta\colon X\to\mathbb{P}^1(\mathbb{C})$.
+We have chosen ``clockwise'' here so that the notion of ``incoming'' and ``outgoing matches'' the rainbow at the white vertices.
+If we instead chose ``counter-clockwise'', we would just need to exchange ``outgoing'' and ``incoming''.
 This is a result of choosing counter-clockwise as the orientation of the rainbow at the white vertices.

+The fact that $\sigma_\infty$ is a product of disjoint $2$-cycles corresponds to $X_{(N,k)}$ having order $2$ ramification over $\infty$, which can again be seen directly by noting that there are precisely $2^{N-k-2}N$ faces.

-While $\sigma_\infty$ completely determines the $2$ cells of the Belyi pair, it is not always as convenient since you cannot just look at it and immediately read off all $4$ edges that make up each face.
-It is often more convenient to look at
+While $\sigma_\infty$ completely determines the $2$-cells of the Belyi pair, it is not always as convenient since the four edges making up each face cannot be determined at a glance.
+It is therefore sometimes convenient to look at the element $\pi_\infty$ that consists of $2^{N-k-2}N$ disjoint $4$-cycles, each cycle listing the edges that make up each face as we move around the face clockwise relative to the orientation.
+We obtain $\sigma_\infty$ from $\pi_\infty$ by dropping the edges incoming at the black vertices.